Modular analogs of character formulas and minimal lifts of modular forms: Minimal lifts

-Indeed, if $\bT_{\theta'}$ denotes the quotient of $\bT$ that acts faithfully on $H^1(\SL_2(\Z),\tilde{\pi}_{\theta'})$, then the minimal prime ideals in $\bT_{\theta'}$ correspond to newforms forms $g$ that satisfy (2) of Theorem \ref{thm:minimal lifts}.
+Indeed, if $\bT_{\theta'}$ denotes the quotient of $\bT$ by the annihilator of $H^1(\SL_2(\Z),\tilde{\pi}_{\theta'}^\ast)$, then the minimal prime ideals in $\bT_{\theta'}$ correspond to newforms $g$ that satisfy (2) of Theorem \ref{thm:minimal lifts}.
 Theorem \ref{thm:cohomology min lifts} implies that there exists such a prime ideal that is contained in $\m_f$, and hence the corresponding form $g$ satisfies (1) of Theorem~\ref{thm:minimal lifts}.

 \begin{proof}[Proof of Theorem \ref{thm:cohomology min lifts}] The long exact sequence in cohomology applied to the short exact sequence

 yields an exact sequence